 Surgery is recommended for nearly everyone diagnosed with salivary gland cancer and is usually the first treatment.
 During surgery, a doctor performs an operation to remove the cancerous tumor and some surrounding healthy tissue, called a margin.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 The goal of surgery is to remove as much of the tumor as possible and leave negative margins.
 This means no trace of cancer was found in the healthy tissue that was removed.
-The type of surgery depends on the location and extent of the tumor.
+The type and extent of surgery depends on the location and extent of the cancer.

 Types of surgery used to treat salivary gland cancer include:

 Parotidectomy.
-The removal of the parotid gland is called a parotidectomy.
-You have 2 parotid glands on either side of your mouth.
+Part or all of the parotid gland may be removed during a procedure called a parotidectomy.
+You have 1 parotid gland on each side of your mouth, located in your cheek and in front of your ear.
 These are the largest salivary glands in your body.
-This surgery may involve the facial nerve.
-If cancer has spread to the facial nerve, frequently a nerve graft is necessary for the person to regain use of some facial muscles.
+This surgery often involves dissecting the facial nerve.
+If cancer has spread to the facial nerve, frequently a nerve graft or other reconstructive procedures are necessary for the person to regain use of some facial muscles.
 Any tissue that is removed can often be restored through reconstructive surgery (see below) and tissue transplantation.

 Endoscopic surgery.
 Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to healthy tissues than regular surgery.
 This is used particularly when a salivary gland tumor begins in the paranasal area (around the nose) or in the larynx.
 However, this is rare.
 More often, a tumor may be found unexpectedly during endoscopic surgery for what is believed to be chronic sinusitis (inflammation).

 Neck dissection.
 A neck dissection is when the surgeon examines all of the critical structures in the neck and removes lymph nodes from the neck.
-This may be performed if the doctor suspects that the cancer has spread.
+This may be performed if the doctor suspects that the cancer has spread, or if there is a high enough chance of it spreading.
 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 These side effects are caused by injury to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away in a few months.
 Weakness will be permanent if a nerve is removed as part of the dissection.

 Reconstructive surgery.
 Reconstructive (plastic) surgery may be used to replace tissue and nerves that were removed during surgery to eliminate the cancer.